Lighting is key to our life and impacts on wellbeing in several different ways.

-Human Centric Lighting has been one of the lighting innovations seen at Euroluce 2019 and is part of the WELL Building Standard (the international reference for interiors and buildings that focus on health and wellbeing).
+Human Centric Lighting has been one of the lighting innovations seen at Euroluce 2019 and is part of the WELL Building Standard (opened in a new window/tab) (the international reference for interiors and buildings that focus on health and wellbeing).

 In short, it is just the beginning of a new way of designing and using artificial lighting.

 But what does Human Centric Lighting exactly mean?
 And why is it important?

 Human Centric Lighting has been effectively defined as

 “lighting devoted to enhancing human performance, comfort, health and wellbeing”

 To understand how and why it works, we need to make a little step back and look at how we as human beings relate to light.

 THE IMPACT OF LIGHT

 Light influences our overall wellbeing in 3 different ways.